 Subject:

-Bushehr NPP Emergency Communication Exercise with Participation of WANO Regional Crisis Management Center (RCC) during the Accident and Exchanging Information for fixing it based on the Accident Scenario.
+Bushehr NPP Emergency Communication Exercise with Participation of WANO Regional Crisis Center (RCC) during the Accident and Exchanging Information for fixing it based on the Accident Scenario.

 A summary of accident scenario

 Due to wrong opening of safety valve of the steam generator (SG) No. 4 and leakage of steam into atmosphere, pressure drop signal down to 5.1 MPa pressure was created and turbine steam stop valves were closed.
 After 3 seconds, the generator also got disconnected from the national grid.
 As steam pressure dropped in SG No. 4, secondary circuit steam leakage signal was formed and reactor emergency protection was actuated.
 As pressure dropped more in this SG, hot collector of this SG was fractured due to the thermal stress.
 Therefore, contaminated (active) water of primary circuit leaked into secondary circuit.
 Since the safety valve of this SG was open, contaminated steam entered into the medium.